Theory of Operation

 SDSIO_CMD_WRITE

-The Command ID=3 SDSIO_CMD_WRITE writes data to an SDS data file on the Host computer.
+The Command with ID = 3 (SDSIO_CMD_WRITE) writes data to an SDS data file on the host computer.
 The Handle is the identifier obtained with SDSIO_CMD_OPEN.
-Size is the Data size in bytes.
-There is no Response from the SDSIO Server on this command.
+Size specifies the size of Data in bytes.
+There is no Response from the SDSIO Server to this Command.

 | WORD | WORD | WORD | WORD |++++++|